 - University of Córdoba in Montería – 60 daily tests

-With new labs, Colombia reportedly now has the lab capacity for over 12,000 COVID-19 tests daily.
+With 149 labs, Colombia now reportedly has the lab capacity for over 80,000 COVID-19 tests daily.
 But this depends on having sufficient lab supplies including chemical reagents.
-But the most tests Colombia has done in one day so far was on May 26 – 8,070 tests.
+The most tests Colombia has done in one day so far was on January 12, 2022 with 131,812 tests.

-INS, claims the variability in tests per day in Colombia is due to the fact that Colombia is forced to import laboratory supplies such as chemical reagents.
-However, we believe Colombia also has a testing capacity issue in some cities.
+INS, claims the variability in tests per day back in March and April in Colombia was due to the fact that Colombia is forced to import laboratory supplies such as chemical reagents.
+However, we believe Colombia also experienced a testing capacity issue in some cities in the past.

 For example, in Medellín, from March 30 to April 6, a total of 1,071 tests were processed and 634 tests were still pending to know the test results.
 So, in a period of a week, Medellín averaged only 153 tests per day.
 But Medellín still had a backlog of 634 tests due to insufficient capacity.

-Also, we believe that Cali has a COVID-19 testing capacity issue, as news reports in April indicated that tests in Cali were taking up to 10 days.
+Also, we believe that Cali had a COVID-19 testing capacity issue, as news reports in April indicated that tests in Cali were taking up to 10 days.

 COVID-19 Testing Types

-The first type of test, RT-PCR is a molecular test that is considered the gold standard and is used by Colombia.
+The first type of test, RT-PCR is a molecular test that is considered the gold standard and is used by Colombia for most of its tests.
 PT-PCR stands for reverse transcriptase polymerase chain reaction test, which tries to find genetic sequences of the virus by deploying primers – chemicals or reagents which are added to test if a reaction occurs – that attach to the targeted genetic sequences.

 However, PCR tests are far more complex to develop and manufacture with an acute global shortage of quality testing equipment and reagents.
 Also, PCR tests must be done in a lab and most PCR tests can take a few hours to a few days.
 The RT-PCR test is the only type of test used in Colombia for reported COVID-19 testing statistics.